vcsaturninus/termite/README.md

    the user does _not_ know the number of passes around the loop upfront.
 The progress indicator will therefore display not an actual progress indicator (as the name would imply) but a 'busy' anmation to indicate that work is being done.
-This category includes spinners, 'cyclc laders' and 'ourobourous' bars (yes, I've just made these up).
+This category includes spinners, 'cyclc laders' and 'ouroboros' bars (yes, I've just made these up).

 For specific comments on each of the above, see `termite.lua`.